openshift/cluster-monitoring-operator/Documentation/user-guides/configuring-cluster-monitoring.md

 In certain environments it may be required that container images are downloaded from a custom registry rather than from the canonical container image repositories on [quay.io][quay].

-This is an example configuration with all image parameters set to a custom registry:
+This is an example configuration with all image parameters set to a custom registry and reduced number of replicas for AlertManager:

 [embedmd]:# (../../examples/user-guides/configuring-cluster-monitoring/custom-image-config.yaml)
 ```yaml